 Turkey promises a memorable vacation with various cities steeped in history, spectacular countryside and beaches.
 You can enjoy diverse offerings like the ancient ruins of Ephesus to the luxurious beach resorts along the Aegean Sea that will fascinate as well as impress even the most jaded traveler.
 On the other hand, Istanbul that was once the capital of the Byzantine and Ottoman Empires features notably in many travel plans but there are many other great places to visit in this country.
-In the following article, we have listed some of the must visit places when you are in Turkey for more details visit EaseMyTrip.com.
+In the following article, we have listed some of the must visit places when you are in Turkey.
+To get more information about Turkey, you can visit EaseMyTrip – one of the popular travel sites of India.

 The beautiful capital city of Turkey, Ankara is an extensive modern city that is home to government buildings, universities, commercial businesses and foreign embassies.
 Located right at the center of the country as well as the Anatolia region, it is an important transportation hub that links travelers to other major destinations in Turkey.
 The city itself offers a vivacious arts and culture scene with a huge concentration of museums, like the Museum of Anatolian Civilizations.